 — College/university graduates who earned their degree within the last 3 years are eligible for a 25% discount on all membership packages.

-And for individuals, families and senior citizens based on income:
+And for individuals and families based on income:

 — Individuals with incomes below $75,000 are eligible for discounted memberships, some as low as $32/month.

-— Individuals or seniors (65 or older) whose families have incomes below $115,000 are eligible for discounted memberships, some as low as $32/month.
+— Individuals whose families have incomes below $115,000 are eligible for discounted memberships, some as low as $32/month.